fortrabbit/help/docs/craft-3-update.md

 It's a common mistake we see.
 Make sure your environments are in sync and you don't mess with updates and installing plugins on the App itself.

-Here are three options to update Craft CMS and Craft plugins.
+Here are the options to update Craft CMS and Craft plugins.
 Make sure to also check out the [official guides on the topic](https://docs.craftcms.com/v3/updating.html).

 ### A) Update Craft using the Control Panel – simple